DraftShift/StealthChanger/wiki/Home.md

 ## Tool compatability
-Currently we support the standard Stealth Burner, Dragon Burner, and Rapid Burner.
-There are plans in place to add the Mini Stealth Burner, XOL, and Archetype.
+Currently we support the standard Stealth Burner, Dragon Burner, Rapid Burner, Yavoth, XOL and Archetype.
+There is also a usermod for the Mini Stealth Burner.

 ## Before you begin